-Even though activated charcoal has become a huge market in cosmetics, and bath & beauty product lines, much more research is needed to clarify it's benefits for skin applications.
+Activated charcoal has become a sizable market in cosmetics, and bath & beauty product lines, it seems.
+However, more research is needed to clarify it’s benefits for skin applications.

-There doesn't seem to be recorded adverse reactions to the proper use of activated charcoal on the skin, however it's up to you as an individuals to do your due diligence to find out if it is right for you to try.
+We found almost no recorded adverse reactions to the proper use of activated charcoal on the skin.
+However, it’s up to you as an individual to do your due diligence when deciding if it is right for you.

-Please be sure to share any of your experiences you may have had with activated carbon, whether good or bad with our community!
+Please be sure to share any experiences you may have had with activated carbon.